MicroStrategy SSRF through PDF Generator (CVE-2020-24815)

 The metadata service provides information that aids the configuration and management of running instances.
 One of the solutions provided by the service is that it eliminates the need for hardcoding or distribution of sensitive credentials.
 The metadata is attached locally to every instance through a local IP address (169.254.169.254) which means that only software running on the instance can access it , much like our PDF generation service.

 Once again, we inserted an iframe tag into the dashboard, but this time pointing to the instance metadata located at http://169.254.169.254/latest/meta-data/.
 After exporting the dashboard to a PDF document, we found that the application successfully loaded and rendered the metadata information within the exported file.
-More surprisingly, was that the team discovered access keys for an AWS account by further analysing the information stored within the metadata.
+More surprisingly, the team discovered access keys for an AWS account by further analysing the information stored within the metadata.
 This was a similar scenario to what occurred in the CapitalOne breach .

 Access Keys from Instance Metadata